 She is the first female mayor serving the Town and has served as Mayor since December 2011.

-Brenda serves as the Chairman of the Leland Tourism Development Authority, the Town representative for the Brunswick County Fire Commission, the Town representative for the WMPO Transportation Board, and a delegate for the Cape Fear Council of Government.
+Brenda serves as the Chairman of the Leland Tourism Development Authority, the Town representative for the Brunswick County Fire Commission, the Town representative for the WMPO Transportation Board, Chair of the North Carolina Mayors Association, and a delegate for the Cape Fear Council of Government.

 Mayor Pro Tem